HL7/smart-app-launch/input/pages/index.md

 An opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
 The parameter SHALL be used for preventing cross-site request forgery or session fixation attacks.
+The app SHALL use an unpredictable value for the state parameter with at least 122 bits of entropy (e.g., a properly configured random uuid is suitable).

       </td>
     </tr>